Railsn00bs/hangman-challenge/README.md

 Assumed knowledge:

   * Basic understanding of the terminal (bash/cmd)
-  * Some knowledge of Ruby and programming concepts (variables, arrays, loops, if/else, etc)
+  * Basic familiarity with Ruby
   * Basic understanding of git (enough to clone this repo)

-**If anything in that list above is totally foreign to you, fear not!
-You can either try your hand at the guessing game challenge (which is still to be written), or pair program with someone who has more experience.
-If in doubt, ask for someone to help you on Slack.**
+This challenge is aimed at someone who has attended a RailsGirls/RailsBridge event or the Railsn00bs Intro to Rails.

 Our end goal in this challenge is to create Hangman on the command line.
 There are quite a few different parts involved in that.